aurorawalberg/astro-blog/src/content/blog/test-i18n-next13.md

   This post documents a method I found to work for running tests with Vitest and RTL on internationalized React Server Components using next-international in Next.js 13.
 ---

-This post documents a method I found to work for running tests with Vitest and RTL on internationalized React Server Components using next-international in Next.js 13.
+Testing is a crucial part of any software development process, ensuring that your code functions as expected and maintains its integrity as your application evolves.
+Considering the relatively new React Server Components (RSC) and Next.js 13, there is not a lot of documentation on how to test them.
+In this blog post, I'll explain a method I found to work for running tests with Vitest and RTL (React Testing Library) in a Next.js 13 app using app router that utilizes internationalization (i18n) via the next-international package.

+Please note that this method is not officially supported by Next.js or next-international, and may not work for all use cases.
+I am also not an expert on testing, so if you have any suggestions for improvements, please let me know!

 ## Table of contents

-## Introduction

-Testing is a crucial part of any software development process, ensuring that your code functions as expected and maintains its integrity as your application evolves.
-In this blog post, I'll walk you through the process of running tests with Vitest and RTL (React Testing Library) in a Next.js 13 app using app router that utilizes internationalization (i18n) via the next-international package.

 ## Pre-requisites